hide a term from the rewriter

 induction.
 This will cause the theorem prover to fail eventually

 but will collect the necessary subgoals.
-If value
+If value is nil, this

 hint means induction is permitted.
 Since that is the default,

-there is no reason to use the value nil
+there is no reason to use the value nil.

 :DO-NOT

-bound to the current ACL2 logical world)
+when evaluated (with world bound to the current ACL2 logical world)

 produces a list of symbols that is a subset of the list